Set Up Rbenv Revisited

 Updating

-When new versions of Ruby are releases it is important to update rbenv.
+When new versions of Ruby are released, it is important to update rbenv.
 There are two ways to do this.
-Since, you have literally cloned the repository, you can git pull, but there are two directories to do that in:
+Since you have literally cloned the repository, you can git pull, but there are two directories to do that in:

 cd ~/.rbenv